|Last Reviewed:||September 2023||Next Review:||September 2024|

 Directors & Independent Complaints Review Panel

 The review will be undertaken by a panel of at least three people.
-This will consist of Directors appointed on behalf of the Board of Directors, and selected by the Clerk to the Board of Directors, alongside at least one panel member independent of the management and running of the school.
+This will consist of Governors appointed on behalf of the Board of Governors, and selected by the Clerk to the Board of Governors, alongside at least one panel member independent of the management and running of the school.
 The Panel members will have no detailed previous knowledge of the case.
 Fair consideration will be given to any bona fide objection to a particular member of the Panel.

 Convening the Panel

-The Clerk to the Board of Directors will convene the Review Panel as soon as is reasonably practicable.
+The Clerk to the Board of Governors will convene the Review Panel as soon as is reasonably practicable.
 The Panel will not normally sit during Academy holidays.